-Learning to ride can be very exciting, but there are several things you don't want to do the first time you are in the saddle.
+Learning to ride a horse can be very exciting, but there are several things you don't want to do the first time you are in the saddle.

 01 of 10